y4sh-codes/RAG-Argo-pipeline/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- API Keys for OpenAI, Gemini, and Groq
+- API Keys for OpenAI and Groq
 - Python 3.11+ (for local development)

 ### 1. Environment Setup